Kraisie/SeriesTracker/README.md

 * Open the CMD/Terminal in the folder where the files are located.
   * On Linux or Windows with gradle installed type: `gradle run`.
   * On Linux without gradle installed type: `./gradlew run`.
-  * On Windows without gradle installed type: `gradlew run`.
+  * On Windows without gradle installed type: `gradlew.bat run`.

 ### How to use the tracker